-National Meteor Watch Day is observed every year on June 30th.
+On June 30th, National Meteor Watch Day encourages us to look to the stars to witness one of the night sky’s most thrilling sights.
 Also known as National Meteor Day, on a cloudless night, people turn their eyes to the heavens in hopes of spotting the glow of a falling star.

-Daily there are millions of meteors that occur in the Earth’s atmosphere.
+Daily millions of meteors enter the Earth’s atmosphere.